corrosion-rs/corrosion/README.md

 That's equivalent to calling `cargo build --features chocolate vanilla`.

-It is also possible to specify the features as a target list property on the CMake targest created by `corrosion_import_crate`.
+It is also possible to specify the features as a target list property on the CMake target created by `corrosion_import_crate`.
 The property is called `CORROSION_FEATURES`.

 Finally, regarding features, cargo offers the ability to turn off default features or enable all